fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+    "And when the Trumpet is blown, a single blast; and the earth and the mountains shall be borne away and crushed with a single crushing; on that Day shall happen the Great Event; and the heaven shall cleave asunder, so that on that day it shall be mere frail; and the angels shall be on the sides of it; and above them shall bear on that Day 'Arsh' of thy Lord eight (angels)."
+    Quran, 69:13-17

 After the first blow, everything on the Earth will be destroyed.
 And the heavens will be rolled up.

     The day when, We shall roll up the heavens as a recorder rolls up a written scroll.
 As We began the first creation We shall repeat it.